Updated Dec. 3, 2020

 - Select non-essential staff directed to telecommute

-- Increased remote learning
+- Switch to remote learning (with potential exceptions)

-- If the campus infection level surpasses College capacity to appropriately house or care for those in isolation housing, the campus will initiate a semester transition to remote instruction and use pre-crafted messages to begin the closure of residence halls
+- If the campus infection level surpasses college capacity to appropriately house or care for those in isolation housing, the campus will initiate a semester transition to remote instruction and use pre-crafted messages to begin the closure of residence halls.

-- Residential Services will use staggered move-out times over a 72-hour period to vacate the residence halls in an orderly fashion
+- Residential Services will use staggered move-out times over a 72-hour period to vacate the residence halls in an orderly fashion.

-- Alfred State archived all campus communications from spring 2020 and has begun drafting templates associated with a move-out process and return to remote instruction
+- Alfred State archived all campus communications from spring 2020 and has begun drafting templates associated with a move-out process and return to remote instruction.

-- Communication templates for move-out and remote instruction will be maintained by Marketing Communications for quick deployment if needed
+- Communication templates for move-out and remote instruction will be maintained by Marketing Communications for quick deployment if needed.